Umeå University's logo

 National Category

-History of Ideas Political Science Media and Communications Sociology (excluding Social Work, Social Psychology and Social Anthropology)
+History of Science and Ideas Political Science Media and Communications Sociology (excluding Social Work, Social Psychology and Social Anthropology)

 Identifiers